MolecularAI/MolBART/megatron_molbart/README.md

 - Example: for 12 GPUs with `mp_size` = 4, there will be three copies of the model (data parallelism) and each model will occupy four GPUs (model parallelism)
 - The parameter `WORLD_SIZE` is calculated in the SLURM training script.
 It must be equal to: No. of GPUS * No. Nodes / MP size
 - In the DeepSpeed config file, the parameter `train_batch_size` = `WORLD_SIZE` * `train_micro_batch_size_per_gpu` * `gradient_accumulation_steps`
+- If training will need to resume from a checkpoint, ensure that the number of iterations is set at least as large as what will be needed.
+Learning rate scaling depends on the maximum iteration number and is enabled by default.
+It will cause an error if the iteration number is increased beyond it's original value.

 <img src="mp.png" alt="model and data parallelism" width="700"/>